MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commiting/edit.md

 ---
-title: Edit commits
+title: Edit
-description: Workflow to edit various details of a commit
+description: Workflows to edit various details of an existing commit
 ---

-You're about to edit commits locally.
-This changes the git history, rather than adding on top of it with new commits.
-A `git revert` commit is a good way of undoing work without changing the history.
+You are about to edit commits locally.
+This changes the Git **history**.

+Rather than adding on top of it with new commits.

+A `git revert` commit is a good way of undoing work _without_ changing the history.

 See also: [git rebase](https://git-scm.com/docs/git-rebase) docs.